 3 people killed in crash involving semi-truck northeast of Las Vegas

-Nevada Highway Patrol is investigating a crash that left three people dead early Wednesday morning northeast of the Las Vegas Valley.
+The Nevada Highway Patrol is investigating a crash that left three people dead northeast of the Las Vegas Valley.

-According to NHP, the crash, which occurred at about 3:50 a.m., involved a semi-truck and a passenger car on the US93 near the I-15.
+According to the NHP, the crash, which occurred at about 3:50 a.m., involved a semi-truck and a passenger car on U.S. Highway 93 near Interstate 15.

 Authorities said three people were killed as a result of the crash.